This denial of all feeling against slavery, at such a time and in such circumstances, is wholly discreditable to the head and heart of Mr. LINCOLN.

 INTRODUCTION

 Less than ten years after his escape from slavery in 1838, Frederick Douglass had established himself as a leading abolitionist newspaper editor.
 He launched The North Star from his new home in Rochester, New York in 1847.
 This venture marked the beginning of his rupture with William Lloyd Garrison, his mentor and editor of the nation’s best-known abolitionist journal, The Liberator.
 In the early 1850s, Douglass merged The North Star with a Liberty Party newspaper and then renamed the venture as Frederick Douglass’s Paper.
 During this period, Douglass became openly aligned with the Liberty Party or the political abolitionist movement, which was led by Gerrit Smith and which opposed or tried to ignore many of Garrison’s more radical policy positions, such as pacifism and women’s rights.
 By mid-1860, Douglass transformed his paper into a monthly periodical, something he continued until late 1863, when abandoned the newspaper business temporarily because he thought President Lincoln was about to name him as the nation’s first black army officer.
 These excerpts from Douglass’s Monthly reflect his political evolution during the secession crisis.
 Douglass had originally supported Gerrit Smith as the Liberty Party presidential nominee in 1860, though he always seemed to recognize the importance of having the Republicans as a moderate antislavery movement.
 His December 1860 editorial suggests how he remained hopeful that Lincoln’s victory might ultimately break the power of the slaveholders over the nation’s future.
-By May 1861, following the outbreak of the Civil War, Douglass seemed even more hopeful that there had finally been “a revolution in Northern sentiment” not only for ending “the slaveholding rebellion,” but also slavery itself.
-This optimism did not last long.
-By September 1861, in a powerful rebuke of the Lincoln Administration, entitled, “Cast Off the Mill-Stone,” Douglass argued that the only way to preserve the nation was to destroy slavery. –something that President Lincoln had not yet acknowledged.
+By April 1861, following Lincoln’s inaugural address, Douglass seemed far more anxious about the new president’s commitment to their common antislavery cause.
+By September 1861, in a powerful rebuke of the Lincoln Administration, entitled, “Cast Off the Mill-Stone,” Douglass argued that the only way to preserve the nation was to destroy slavery –something that President Lincoln had not yet acknowledged.
 In the immediate aftermath of Lincoln’s decision to revoke an emancipation edict by Gen. John Fremont in Missouri, Douglass seemed especially scornful of Union efforts to placate the few remaining loyal slave or border states.

 SOURCE FORMAT: Newspaper editorials